On a spacetime positive mass theorem with corners: Connections to quasilocal mass

 \subsection{Positivity of $\MW(\S)$}

 In \cite{ST}, the Riemannian positive mass theorem with Lipschitz metric along corners is used to prove positivity of the Brown York mass.
 This motivates us to consider if Theorem \ref{main} can provide an insight into some quasilocal quantities.
-In particular, we have the following. \begin{cor} Let $(\Omega^3, g, k)$ be a compact initial data set in a spacetime $N$ satisfying the dominant energy condition.
+In particular, we have the following. \begin{cor} Let $(\Omega^3, g, k)$ be a compact initial data set satisfying the dominant energy condition.
 Assume there exists $\MS$, a finite (possibly empty) disjoint union of connected weakly trapped surfaces, such that $H_2(\Omega_{ext}, \MS, \mathbb{Z})=0$, where $\Omega_{ext}$ denotes the portion of $\Omega$ outside $\MS$.
 Suppose $\S=\SS$ is a smooth surface of finitely many components with Gaussian curvature $\kappa>0$ and mean curvature $H$ with respect to the outward normal $\nu$.
 Denote the mean curvature of isometric embedding of $\S$ into $\R^3$ with respect to the outward normal by $H_0$.
 If $H > |\omega|$, where $\omega=\pi(\cdot,\nu)$, then

-If $\MW(\S)=0$, then $\S$ is connected, $H_2(\O, \mathbb{Z})=0$ and $N$ is a flat spacetime over $\Omega$.\footnote{One can compare $\MW(\S)$ to the expression of the physical Hamiltonian in equation (2.14) in \cite{HH}. } In particular, if furthermore $\Omega_{ext}$ is diffeomorphic to the complement of a compact set in a domain of $\R^3$, then $\Omega$ is diffeomorphic to a domain in $\R^3$ and can be isometrically embedded into Minkowski space. \end{cor} \begin{proof} We would follow Bartnik-Shi-Tam construction of quasi-spherical metric (\cite{B}, \cite{ST}) for each component $\S_i$ of $\S$.
+If $\MW(\S)=0$, then $\S$ is connected, $\Omega$ is diffeomorphic to a domain in $\R^3$ and can be isometrically embedded into Minkowski space. \end{cor} \begin{proof} We would follow Bartnik-Shi-Tam construction of quasi-spherical metric (\cite{B}, \cite{ST}) for each component $\S_i$ of $\S$.
 First, define on $\S$, \be u=\frac{H_0}{H-|\omega|}. \ee As Nirenberg (\cite{Nirenberg}) and independently, Pogorelov (\cite{Pogorelov}) have solved Weyl’s isometric embedding problem, we know that by its positive Gauss curvature, $\S_i$ can be isometrically embedded into $\R^3$.
 We notate the image of isometric embedding of $\S_i$ into $\R^3$ by $\S_{0i}$, and the unbounded region of $\R^3$ outside of $\S_{0i}$ by $M_{i}=\S_{0i} \times [0,\infty)$ which stands for a foliation by unit normal flow.
 Then as in \cite{ST}, we can construct an asymptotically flat metric $g_{i}=u(r)^2dr^2+g_r$ with zero scalar curvature on $M_{i}$ (\cite{ST} Theorem 2.1(b)), where $u(0)=u$ and $g_r$ stands for the metric induced on $\S_r=\Sigma_{0i} \times \{t=r\}$ by the Euclidean metric on $\R^3$.
 Since the Gauss curvature of $\S_r$ is positive, we have (Lemma 4.2 in \cite{ST}), \be

 \ee where $H_0(r)$ is the mean curvature of $\S_r$ with respect to the Euclidean metric of $\R^3$.
 Moreover, by Theorem 2.1 (c) in \cite{ST}, we have Therefore to prove the inequality, i.e. $\MW(\S_i)=Q(\S_{0i})\geq 0$, it suffices to show $E(g_{i})\geq 0$.